Stefan0219/Stefan0219/README.md

 - Hi, I'm Stefan.
-- I'm current a junior whose major is computer science.
+- I'm current a senior whose major is computer science.
 - I'm interested in ***Database System***, ***Computer Architecture***, ***Operating System***, ***Digital Image Processing***, ***Machine Learning***.
 - You are welcome to mail me at tianpq@berkeley.edu.
 - I'm fluent in Mandarin, English.
 I'm also learning Japanese now.
 Btw, I'm a fan of FC Bayern Muinch👻.